Obstructive Sleep Apnea Treatment

-Hypopnea is when airflow is reduced by 30% or more for at least 10 seconds.
+- Hypopnea is a partial obstruction of the upper airway when airflow is reduced by 30% or more for at least 10 seconds.

-Apnea is when airflow is reduced by 90% or more for at least 10 seconds.
+- Apnea is a complete obstruction of the upper airway when airflow is reduced by 90% or more for at least 10 seconds.

 The number of episodes of partial (hypopnea) and complete (apnea) airway obstructions can help doctors determine the severity of OSA.